maha-647/fwd-ex1/README.md

 # EX01 Developing a Simple Webserver
+## 212224220056
 ## Date:18.03.2025

 ## AIM:
-To develop a simple webserver to serve html pages and display the list of protocols in TCP/IP Protocol Suite.
+To develop a simple webserver to serve html pages and display the tabulation in a website

 ## DESIGN STEPS:
 ### Step 1: